kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ---

-> _“The fool is the precursor to the savior” — Carl G. Jung._
+> _“It's one thing to be tempted.
+It's another thing, entirely, to give into temptation.” — Jean-Paul De Marie KYOKYA Kalulu._

 <!-- Let's update the log every Sunday.
 Let's Go! -->